Salesforce vs Pipedrive for Sales Teams 2026: A No-BS Comparison

 - Visual Pipeline Management — Drag-and-drop deal cards, multiple pipeline views

-- Pipedrive AI — Activity suggestions, deal summaries, and email drafting (improved considerably from early iterations)
+- Pipedrive AI — Activity suggestions, deal summaries, and email drafting (noticeably better than earlier versions)

 - LeadBooster — Chatbot, web forms, and prospecting tools (add-on)